YanLab-Westlake/SPM/README.md

 ```

 ### Cite us
-If you use this software, please cite the following paper:
+If you use this script, please cite the following paper:
 Jin et al., Structure of a TOC-TIC supercomplex spanning two chloroplast envelope membranes, Cell (2022), https://doi.org/10.1016/j.cell.2022.10.030